Ty700/Tic-Tac-Toe/README.md

-# TicTacToe vs CPU
+# Tic-Tac-Toe

-A command-line implementation of the classic Tic-Tac-Toe game where players can play against an AI opponent with multiple difficulty settings.
+~~A command-line implementation of the classic Tic-Tac-Toe game where players can play against an AI opponent with multiple difficulty settings.~~
+TODO: UPDATE THIS (Can't right now as I am migrating OS)

 ## Back Story